oneforawe/react-ts/README.md

   accomplish certain tasks (such as achieving robust file-line-ending control with the repo code and steps below, to avoid issues later in development), and
-* to demonstrate this particular approach and organization of code for any such React TypeScript project, using a generic folder structure, typescript and css/scss [code linting](./doc/Development.md) (geared for usage with [VSCode](https://code.visualstudio.com/)), and optional features such as redux state management, helper hooks for cyclic state refreshing, services with external API calls, and so on.
+* to demonstrate this particular approach and organization of code for any such React TypeScript project, using a generic folder structure, [code linting](./doc/Development.md) (geared for usage with [VSCode](https://code.visualstudio.com/)), and optional features such as redux state management, helper hooks for cyclic state refreshing, services with external API calls, and so on.

 See the [development notes](./doc/Development.md) for tips on setting up the repo properly with VSCode and usage of `eslint` and `stylelint`.
-See the [web development](./doc/WebDev.md) notes for more general notes and elaboration on setup with node.
+See the [web dev notes](./doc/WebDev.md) for more general notes and elaboration on setup with node.
 And see the [creation notes](./doc/Creation.md) for details on how this repo was created and how to re-create it.

 ## Demo